 Understanding Natural User Interfaces

-An introduction to Natural User Interfaces (NUI), exploring how technologies like touch, voice, and gesture are creating more intuitive ways to interact with computers.
+An introduction to Natural User Interfaces (NUI), exploring how technologies like touch, voice, and gesture are creating more intuitive ways to interact.

 A Natural User Interface, or NUI, is a type of interface that is effectively invisible, or becomes invisible with successive learned interactions.
 Unlike the traditional graphical user interface (GUI) of a computer, which requires you to learn how to use a mouse and keyboard to manipulate abstract concepts like windows and icons, a NUI is designed to be intuitive and to leverage the natural actions we use to interact with the real world.